brechtm/rinohtype/doc/quickstart.rst

 ----------------------

 rinohtype provides a number of :ref:`document_templates`.
-These can be customized by passing an instance of the associated :class:`TemplateConfiguration` as `configuration` on template instantiation.
-A template configuration can also be described using a plain text file in the INI\ [#ini]_ format with the ``.rtt`` extension.
+These can be customized by means of a template configuration file; a plain text file in the INI\ [#ini]_ format with the ``.rtt`` extension.
 The example from :ref:`library_quickstart` above can be customized using the following template configuration, for example:

 .. literalinclude:: /my_article.rtt
     :language: ini

 The ``TEMPLATE_CONFIGURATION`` sections collects global template options.
-Set *name* to provide a short label for your template configuration. *template* identifies the document template to configure.
+Set *name* to provide a short label for your template configuration. *template* identifies the :ref:`document template <document_templates>` to configure.

 All document templates consist of a number of document parts.
-The :class:`.Article` template defines three parts: :class:`.Article.title`, :class:`.Article.front_matter` and :class:`.Article.contents`.
-The order of these parts can be changed (although that makes little sense for the article template), and individual parts can optionally be hidden by setting the `Article.parts` configuration option.
+The :class:`.Article` template defines three parts: :attr:`~.Article.title`, :attr:`~.Article.front_matter` and :attr:`~.Article.contents`.
+The order of these parts can be changed (although that makes little sense for the article template), and individual parts can optionally be hidden by setting the :attr:`~.DocumentTemplate.parts` configuration option.
 The configuration above hides the front matter part (commented out using a semicolon), for example.

 The template configuration also specifies which style sheet is used for styling document elements.
-The :class:`.DocumentTemplate.stylesheet` option takes the name of an installed style sheet (see :option:`rinoh:--list-stylesheets`) or the filename of a stylesheet file (``.rts``).
+The :class:`.DocumentTemplate.stylesheet` option takes the name of an installed style sheet (see :option:`rinoh --list-stylesheets`) or the filename of a stylesheet file (``.rts``).

-The :class:`.DocumentTemplate.language` option sets the default language for the document.
+The :class:`~.DocumentTemplate.language` option sets the default language for the document.
 It determines which language is used for standard document strings such as section and admonition titles.

 The :class:`.Article` template defines two custom template options.
-The :class:`.Article.abstract_location` option determines where the (optional) article abstract is placed, on the title page or in the front matter part.
+The :class:`~.Article.abstract_location` option determines where the (optional) article abstract is placed, on the title page or in the front matter part.

-:class:`.Article.table_of_contents` allows hiding the table of contents section.
+:class:`~.Article.table_of_contents` allows hiding the table of contents section.
 Empty document parts will not be included in the document.
-When the table of contents section is suppressed and there is no abstract in the input document or :class:`.Article.abstract_location` is set to title, the front matter document part will not appear in the PDF.
+When the table of contents section is suppressed and there is no abstract in the input document or :class:`~.Article.abstract_location` is set to title, the front matter document part will not appear in the PDF.

-The standard document strings configured by the :class:`.DocumentTemplate.language` option described above can be overridden by user-defined strings in the :class:`SectionTitles` :class:`AdmonitionTitles` sections of the configuration file.
+The standard document strings configured by the :class:`~.DocumentTemplate.language` option described above can be overridden by user-defined strings in the :class:`SectionTitles` and :class:`AdmonitionTitles` sections of the configuration file.
 For example, the default title for the table of contents section (*Table of Contents*) is replaced with *Contents*.
 The configuration also sets custom titles for the caution and warning admonitions.

 The others sections in the configuration file are the ``VARIABLES`` section, followed by document part and page template sections.
 Similar to style sheets, the variables can be referenced in the template configuration sections.
-Here, the ``paper_size`` variable is set, which is being referenced by by all page templates in :class:`Article` (although indirectly through the :class:`.Article.page` base page template).
+Here, the ``paper_size`` variable is set, which is being referenced by by all page templates in :class:`Article` (although indirectly through the :class:`~.Article.page` base page template).

-For document part templates, :class:`.DocumentPartTemplate.page_number_format` determines how page numbers are formatted.
+For document part templates, :class:`~.DocumentPartTemplate.page_number_format` determines how page numbers are formatted.
 When a document part uses the same page number format as the preceding part, the numbering is continued.